TheBestOrNothing/docker-mailserver/anaymous-mailserver/01-receive-readme.md

 This must be configured at your hosting provider:

 - Contact your hosting provider to set a reverse DNS (PTR) record for your server's IP, pointing to `mail.gitcoins.io`.
+- If you use google VM (virtual machine), please first verify the domain ownership by https://search.google.com/search-console/welcome
+- Set the Public DNS PTR Record in the google VM, when you create new VM instance

 ---